Lince99/ASCIIGames/README.md

 # ASCIIGames
-Some old-style only-CLI classical games in ASCII-art
+Some old-style classical games in ASCII-art or pixel art

+## Current Working games:
+RainboWhyNot (only CLI)